Can Eating Onions Really Help Lower Your Blood Sugar?

 While there isn't much current research surrounding blood sugar-regulation and onions, there are a few older studies that draw some possible links between the two.

-In particular, one older October 2014 review in Nutrition mentions that sulfur compounds found in onions, (namely S-methylcysteine and the flavonoid quercetin) may be responsible for the vegetable's hypoglycemic effect.
+In particular, one older October 2014 review in Nutrition mentions sulfur compounds found in onions, (namely S-methylcysteine and the flavonoid quercetin) may be responsible for the vegetable's effect on blood sugar.

 Advertisement